Tonomy-Foundation/Tonomy-ID/README.md

 Set the configuration variables in the desired file in `./src/config`

 `config.json` is used by default.
 Staging config file is chosing based on the value of environment variable `NODE_ENV`

+## Error handling

+See [errors.ts](./src/utils/errors.ts).
+All errors have a registered unique code.
+All errors are either expected or unexpected, depending on weather the user will create the error, or somethig has gone wrong nothing to do with the user.
+This helps us distinguish errors that we should fix as developers.
+Please maintain the list of files and their error code numeration in [errors.ts](./src/utils/errors.ts).